At a glance

 Guidance on passwords from GetSafeOnline:

-What should I consider when implementing a password system?
+What should we consider when implementing a password system?

 How should we store passwords?